Barkha Madan

-Early life
+Early life & modelling

 Madan was born to a Punjabi family.
-In 1974, she competed at the Femina Miss India pageant alongside winners Sushmita Sen and Aishwarya Rai.
+In 1994, she competed at the Femina Miss India pageant alongside winners Sushmita Sen and Aishwarya Rai.
 Other participants competed in that year were Priya Gill, Swetha Menon, Jesse Randhawa and Manini De.
 She received the title of Miss Tourism India where she participated at the inaugural Miss Tourism International pageant.
 At the end of the pageant, she won third runner-up alongside Malaysian actress and model, Emylia Abdul Hamid who was the runner-up of the said pageant.
-She made her debut on the big screen with the 1996 Bollywood film Khiladiyon Ka Khiladi with Akshay Kumar and Rekha.

 Acting career

+She made her debut on the big screen with the 1996 Bollywood film Khiladiyon Ka Khiladi with Akshay Kumar and Rekha.
 Though many offers came to her following her impressive performance in Khiladiyon Ka Khiladi, Barkha preferred to remain selective.
 She made her entry in foreign films with the Indo-Dutch movie Driving Miss Palmen.
 It was Ram Gopal Varma's 2003 horror film Bhoot which proved to be a turning point in Barkha's career.
 The movie became an instant hit.
 She played the role of a ghost in the movie, earning praise for her performance.

 She started a production and distribution company named Golden Gate LLC, to promote talented independent filmmakers.
 It produced two critically acclaimed films, Soch Lo and Surkhaab, with her in the lead.
 Barkha has also been a popular face in the television industry, appearing in about 20 TV shows.